Bicton, Devon

-Bicton is a civil parish and a former manor in the East Devon district of Devon, England, near the town of Budleigh Salterton.
-The parish is surrounded, clockwise from the north, by the parishes of Colaton Raleigh, Otterton, East Budleigh and Woodbury.
-According to the 2001 census it had a population of 280.
-Much of the parish consists of Bicton Park, designed by André Le Nôtre, the French landscape architect and the principal gardener of the Sun King, Louis XIV, who designed the gardens of the Palace of Versailles.
-It is the historic home of the Rolle family, with Bicton Common, adjacent to Woodbury Common, in the west.
-The parish includes the village of Yettington on its southern border.
+Bicton is a civil parish and former manor in the East Devon district of Devon, England, situated near Budleigh Salterton.
+At the 2021 census, the parish had a population of 214.

+The parish is bordered, clockwise from the north, by Colaton Raleigh, Otterton, East Budleigh and Woodbury.

+Much of the parish is occupied by the historic Bicton Park estate, whose landscape was developed principally in the 18th and 19th centuries.
+The park and gardens are included on the Register of Parks and Gardens at Grade I. The estate was long associated with the Rolle family, who held the manor from the 16th century onwards.

+The parish also includes Bicton Common in the west, adjoining Woodbury Common, and the village of Yettington on its southern boundary.

 History

+Manor

-Bicton appears in the Domesday Book of 1086 as Bechetone, held by William Porter, probably by the service of guarding the gate at Exeter Castle and the prison there.
-(Note: It was required of all future holders of the manor to contribute to the upkeep of Exeter prison until an Act of Parliament in 1787 discharged the Rolle family from this obligation by payment of a fine.)
-The manor passed through several families until Sir Thomas Denys (1559–1613) left two daughters as co-heiresses.
-The eldest was Anne Denys, who by her marriage to Sir Henry Rolle (d.1616) of Stevenstone, brought Bicton to the Rolle family.
+Bicton is recorded in the Domesday Book of 1086 as Bechetone, held by William Porter, probably by the serjeanty of guarding the gate at Exeter Castle and its prison.
+(Note: All subsequent lords of the manor were required to contribute to the upkeep of Exeter prison until this obligation was commuted by Act of Parliament in 1787, when the Rolle family paid a fine.)

+The manor passed through several families before coming into the possession of Sir Thomas Denys (1559–1613), who died leaving two daughters as co-heiresses.
+His eldest daughter, Anne Denys, married Sir Henry Rolle (d.
+1616) of Stevenstone, thereby bringing Bicton into the Rolle family.

+John Rolle, 1st Baron Rolle died childless in 1842, aged 86.
+Following his second marriage to Louisa Trefusis, he designated as his heir her nephew, Mark George Kerr Trefusis, who adopted the surname Rolle in accordance with the terms of the inheritance.
+On his death in 1907 without a male heir, the estate passed to his nephew, Charles Hepburn-Stuart-Forbes-Trefusis, 21st Baron Clinton (1863–1957).

+Gardens and park

-The gardens at Bicton were begun in around 1735, supposedly to a design by André Le Nôtre, but most of the work was undertaken by John Rolle, 1st Baron Rolle in the early 19th century.
-This included the digging of the lake in 1812 by French prisoners of war, planting the arboretum in 1830 and the noted araucaria avenue in 1842.
-Other features include the orangery (1806), the "bulbous" palm house (c.
-1825), and the castellated octagonal China Tower of 1839.
+The gardens at Bicton were begun circa 1735 and are traditionally attributed to a design by André Le Nôtre, although most of their development took place under John Rolle, 1st Baron Rolle in the early 19th century.

+His improvements included the excavation of the lake in 1812 by French prisoners of war, the planting of an arboretum in 1830 and the notable Araucaria avenue in 1842.
+Other features include the orangery (1806), the palm house (c.
+1825), and the castellated octagonal China Tower (1839).
-John Rolle died, childless, aged 86 in 1842.
-However, after his marriage to his second wife, Louisa Trefusis, he decided to appoint as his heir her nephew, the six-year-old Mark George Kerr Trefusis (the younger brother of the 20th Baron Clinton) requiring him to change his name to Rolle, which he did.
-However, when Mark Rolle died in 1907 he left no male heir so the Rolle inheritance passed to his nephew, Charles Hepburn-Stuart-Forbes-Trefusis, 21st Baron Clinton (1863–1957).